summitllc/git_school/additional_modules/git_gui_tools/graphical_interfaces.md

 - PyCharm (and other JetBrain IDEs)

-## PyCharm
+## JetBrains IDEs
-PyCharm use menus that are pined to docks on the sides and bottom of the windows.
+Jetbrains products use menus that are pined to docks on the sides and bottom of the windows.
 These can be rearranged as needed to fit your preference.
 They may also be hidden if you have yet to use them on a given project, such as if a folder is not a git repository.